Add food to your 'packing list' the next time you fly with your kids! These six tips will save time, money, and your sanity!

 2. Plan According to Your Food Storage Options

-- Do you have space for a lunch bag or insulated tote in your carry-on?
-If not, it's okay!
-There are options!
+- Do you have space for a lunch bag or insulated tote in your carry-on bag?

 - Do you have a stainless steel thermos container (most lunch box sizes are 10 ounces) and space for it?
 If yes, your options of what you can pack just increased significantly!